nwjs/node/doc/api/test.md

 actions related to the current test.
 Examples include skipping the test, adding additional diagnostic information, or creating subtests.

-`test()` returns a `Promise` that resolves once the test completes.
+`test()` returns a `Promise` that resolves once the test completes. if `test()` is called within a `describe()` block, it resolve immediately.
 The return value can usually be discarded for top level tests.
 However, the return value from subtests should be used to prevent the parent test from finishing first and cancelling the subtest as shown in the following example.

 ```js
 test('top level test', async (t) => {